MX Lookup

 Example MX Record

-An example MX record for the domain example.com look like the following:
+An example MX record for the domain example.com looks like the following:

 Here,